How we do creative marketing at Koala

 When we launched Japan, we went all out on a edit (shot by the awesome Jay Grant) that didn't go all that well on Facebook.
 Too slow.

-But it worked on YouTube, where people are used to watching slightly longer format video.
+But it worked on YouTube as a TrueView pre-roll, where people are used to watching slightly longer format video.

 The video that we targeted at a niche audience